 hen egg * asparagus

 This was one of the dishes I was most excited about when I’d looked through the menu during the long wait.
 Asparagus is one of my favourite vegetables.
 Asparagus with a dippy egg is quite frankly “dish of champions” in my book.
 Add in brioche soldiers.
 Oh my.
-The egg yolk had been cooked at about 65 degrees for an hour to create the perfect jammy texture.
+The egg yolk is cooked at about 65 degrees for an hour to create the perfect jammy texture.
 I ended up mopping the last remnants of egg yolk from the other half’s plate too.
 I absolutely adored this dish.

 lamb * broccoli